Meet 15 candidates running for the D.C. State Board of Education

 Biggest issue in your ward: Making sure we are investing more money into our public schools.
 We have to fight tooth and nail for the investments we’ve been able to get.

-Sarah Mehrotra, 28, is a data and polling analyst at Education Trust, a nonprofit aimed at closing the achievement gap.
+Sarah Mehrotra, 28, is a data and policy analyst at Education Trust, a nonprofit aimed at closing the achievement gap.

 Opinion of mayoral control: The State Board of Education should have greater autonomy and oversight of schools.